ericfrederich/smlinux/README.md

 ~/.local/share/render96ex render96ex *only if launched with shortcut*
 ~/.local/share/sm64ex-coop sm64ex-coop *only if launched with shortcut*
 ~/.local/share/sm64-port sm64-port *only if launched with shortcut*
-~/.local/share/sm64nx sm64nx *script creates links from game dir*
+~/.local/share/sm64nx sm64nx *smlinux creates links in game dir*

 ## **Are there any cheats?**
 *only applies to sm64pc/sm64ex and sm64nx based builds*